dawichi/dawichi.dev/posts/01-how-to-build-rpg-game-with-js.md

 I had no knowledge about game programming up to that point and I was afraid of how a system with so many variables and interactions could be made from 0.
 Here I'll walk you through the process I went through to create this project, what problems I ran into, and how to avoid them.

-Check the result here: [hexakill.vercel.app](https://hexakill.vercel.app) 🎉🎉🎉
+Check the result here: [hexakill.vercel.app](https://hexakill.vercel.app/single) 🎉🎉🎉

 ## 1. Planing

-My first impresion when trying to build it, was that going straight into a web development version might be too intimidating, so I spent a few days testing things out in a basic terminal version which you can find here: [hexakill-cli](https://github.com/dawichi/hexakill-cli).
+My first impresion when trying to build it, was that going straight into a web version might be too intimidating, so I spent a few days testing things out in a basic terminal version which you can find here: [hexakill-cli](https://github.com/dawichi/hexakill-cli).

 ![hexakill-cli](https://raw.githubusercontent.com/dawichi/hexakill-cli/main/showcase3.png)